-Diagram symbols can be coloured and have embedded graphics, to ease users' understanding of the model.
+Diagram symbols can be colored with embedded graphics, so they are easier to understand.

-Notations can be combined, such as using UML and other diagrams in the same model.
-Some notations can be used in many contexts.
-For example Sequence Diagrams (SQDs) can show a message protocol across an architecture model interface, their role in SDL before their use in UML.
+Notations can be combined, such as UML and other diagrams in a model.
+Some notations can be used in other ways.
+For example Sequence Diagrams (SQDs) can show message protocols across an architecture model interface, their role in SDL before their use in UML.

-All model elements can contain graphics, video, figures, tables, equations, URLs and integrate with desktop tools including Visio®, Word® and Excel®.
+All model elements can have graphics, video, figures, tables, equations, URLs and integrate with tools such as Visio[®], Word[®] and Excel[®].
 Each diagram, data definition or specification is an item in the database and so can contain any number of attributes each containing, or referencing, up to 1 TByte of any type of data.